Hyundai i30: i30cw

-The i30 hatchback was introduced at the Geneva Motor Show in March 2007, and released in July 2007 for Europe and Australia.
-The i30cw (a.k.a. i30 estate, also known as Elantra Touring) was released in South Korea at the Seoul Motor Show in 2007, and is marketed worldwide under slightly different names.
+The i30cw (a.k.a. i30 estate) was released in South Korea at the Seoul Motor Show in 2007, and is marketed worldwide under slightly different names.

 This model also entered the North American market for the model year of 2009, as the Elantra Touring.
 It is a larger, roomier version of the i30 hatchback.
 The i30 cw's maximum cargo volume is 65 cuft.

 For the model year of 2012, the Elantra Touring wagon came with a 2.0-litre inline-four producing 138 hp and 136 lbft.
 The American EPA rates consumption at 23 MPG in the city and 30 MPG on the highway (10 L/100 km and 7.8 L/100 km respectively).
 The Elantra Touring comes equipped with either a five-speed manual transmission without hill assist feature or a four-speed torque-converter non-manumatic automatic transmission.
+In Australia, at least, these have beam type rear suspension and not the independent link type found in the sedan.

 The Hyundai Elantra Touring was originally available in either Base or Limited trim, each offering a similar level of equipment to its Hyundai Elantra sedan counterpart.
 Later the model names were changed to GLS and SE, with the SE being the more equipped model.